 Commonly used terms

-Infrastructure as code frameworks are systems for automating infrastructure deployment, scaling and management through the use of machine-readable configuration files.
+Infrastructure as code frameworks are systems for automating infrastructure deployment, scaling and management using machine-readable configuration files.

 Declarative configurations are absolute methods to design the execution of well-defined infrastructure building blocks.